tpecot/NucleiSegmentationAndMarkerIDentification/InceptionV3/trainingDataNpz/nucleiSegmentation/Readme.md

-The training data used for nuclei segmentation is saved here.
+The training datasets used for nuclei segmentation are saved here.